nlsynth/karuta/docs/usersguide.rst

 Testing
 =======

-Karuta's features for object oriented programming can be used to test designs as well.
+Features for object oriented programming can be used to test designs as well.
 One key idea is to create an enclosing tester object for the design (There may be other ways).

 .. code-block:: none